A Search with Soul: Quitting Google to Become a Yoga Teacher

 This September, I’m leaving a stable job with a steady income - where I don’t take work home with me, and where I’m paid enough to live on and save too.
 I’m leaving a place where all the food is free, and where colleagues from LA and Tokyo often dial in via a robot that roams around by my desk.

-After a year contracted at Google & YouTube’s Real Estate & Workplace Services team, I'm undertaking a 200-hour yoga teacher training course, delving into the other half of my heritage in Malaysia.
+After a year contracted at Google & YouTube’s Real Estate & Workplace Services team (and a year prior to this working alongside the team in the Central Saint Giles office), I'm undertaking a 200-hour yoga teacher training course, delving into the other half of my heritage in Malaysia.
 I’ll come back self-employed and scraping for a living, much like I was when teaching English fresh out of university.
 I’ll no longer have a payday or an amazingly tight group of colleagues to hang out with five days a week, and will be supplementing my income by attempting to sell the majority of my possessions, documenting my journey on the way.
 My end goal is to be part of a movement that makes yoga, eco-living and plant-based fitness appealing to young people.

 “Get a proper job”